 Sign up now – Click Here

-Students enrolled in the EDT program should have some prior exposure to algebra and geometry, have basic skills in the use of a scientific calculator, and have basic skills in the use of computer software to make graphs, reports and presentations.
+Students enrolled in the EAD program should have some prior exposure to algebra and geometry, have basic skills in the use of a scientific calculator, and have basic skills in the use of computer software to make graphs, reports and presentations.

 **Students are required to:

 Wear appropriate safety clothing and equipment when doing lab work.